When did you last review your IT security?

-Very often IT administrators in small and medium-sized businesses are simply too busy supporting demanding users to proactively keep on top of system security and administration.
+Very often IT administrators in small and medium-sized businesses are simply too busy supporting demanding users to proactively keep on top of IT security and administration.

-With this in mind, it is imperative that network security is reviewed on a regular basis to ensure that your machines are not compromised and hijacked.
+With this in mind, it is imperative that IT security of your network is reviewed on a regular basis to ensure that your machines are not compromised and hijacked.

 Of course, our senior engineers are experts at testing system security and integrity, and we are always keen to hear from system administrators or business owners who want us to test how safe their servers and networks are.